racket/racket7/racket/src/cs/README.txt

          target.
 Run `make rktl` if you change any of those implementations when using a target other than the default.

+ compiled/*.scm (generated) - A conversion from a ".rktl" file to be
+         `included`d into an ".sls" library.

  ../build/so-rktio/rktio.rktl (generated) and
  ../../lib/librktio.{so,dylib,dll} (generated) - Created when building
          the "io" layer, the "rktio.rktl" file contains FFI descriptions